 It is a King's tradition to welcome candidates from a wide range of backgrounds.
 Women are underrepresented in university Mathematics courses.
 We therefore actively encourage applications from women to study Mathematics at King's.
 Part IA is tough, and we therefore have to select those candidates we think will benefit from the challenge.

 We advise candidates to read the how to apply page thoroughly for details of the application process and timetable.
-Candidates invited for interviews at King's sit a written test lasting one hour, and have one or two interviews with college mathematics staff, in which we try to assess the candidate's mathematical skills and motivation.
+All candidates apply for Mathematics on the UCAS form.
+On the SAQ (or the COPA, if you are an overseas student), you will be asked to indicate whether you are applying for 'Mathematics' or 'Mathematics with Physics'.
+Candidates invited for interviews at King's sit a written test lasting one hour, and have one or two interviews with college mathematics staff, in which we assess your mathematical skills and motivation.

 The number of offers for Mathematics varies from year to year, but we would expect to make between twelve and fifteen offers.
 It is not necessarily more difficult to gain admission to Cambridge if you apply to a prestigious college.
 It has, in the past, been easy to persuade other colleges to take some of our gifted candidates through the pool system in years when we have been over-subscribed.